 As you prepare to implement QoS, keep the following guidelines in mind:

-The shortest path to Office 365 is best.
+- The shortest path to Microsoft 365 is best

-Any obstacles in-between, such as proxies, are not recommended.
+- Any obstacles in between, such as proxies, aren't recommended

 - ISP to Microsoft network edge – 3 hops